ababic/django-cogwheels/docs/source/usage/implementing-a-python-module-setting.rst

     YOURAPP_PAGE_SEARCH_BACKEND = 'yourapp.search.backends.postgres'

 ..
 NOTE::
-    The `YOURAPP_` prefix used above will differ for you app, depending on your app's name, and where your settings helper is defined.
-To find out the prefix for your app, or to change it, see: :doc:`/installation/changing-the-namespace-prefix`.
+    Users define overrides using *prefixed* setting names.
+The prefix used in the example above is **YOURAPP_** because of the app name and location of the ``conf`` app, but this will differ for your app.
+To learn more, see :ref:`finding-your-apps-namespace-prefix`.

 Retrieving the app setting value